Week 4 – Meeting the Coach and Team Leader

 Joint Progress Review

-• The “Why”: This reinforces the Entrepreneurial Leadership of the Team Leader and builds their confidence in managing senior stakeholders.
-Regular briefings make it much easier to ask for high-level intervention later if the Team hits a bureaucratic “brick wall.”
+• The “Why”: This reinforces the role of the Team Leader and builds their confidence in managing senior stakeholders.
+Regular briefings make it much easier to ask for high-level intervention later on, if the Team hits a bureaucratic “brick wall.”

 High Impact Report